gebn/Brush/README.md

 }
 ```

 N.B.
-Only pastes retrieved from an account can be deleted.
-If you attempt to delete a trending paste, Brush will throw a `ValidationException`.
+For authentication reasons, only pastes retrieved from an account can be deleted.
+If you attempt to delete a paste obtained via other means (e.g. a trending paste), Brush will detect this and throw a `ValidationException`, as Pastebin would simply reject the request.

 ### Retrieve trending pastes